joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-01-25-lilypads-fiddler.md

 $$ \boxed{P_2 = \frac{e-1}{e} \approx 0.632}. $$

-While long trajectories are possibly in principle, $92\%$ of the probability mass is contributed by the two shortest paths to pad $1$.
+While long trajectories are possible in principle, $92\%$ of the probability mass is contributed by the two shortest paths to pad $1$.

 <br>